awesomephant/united-generations-website/news/open-collaboration-with-councils-institutions-and-designers.md

     title
-introduction: The United Generations is looking for collaborations with designers, institutions and councils engaged with social practices to develop strategies and programs aimed at the wellbeing of the older community.
+introduction: The United Generations is looking for collaborations with designers, institutions and councils engaged with social practices to develop creative strategies and programs aimed at the wellbeing of the older community and the reconciliation of different generations.
 ---
 On the continuous endeavour to nourish our communities and cities, The United Generations is pleased to launch a global **Open Call** to start conversations about past, current and future strategies related to improving the lives of the older generations.